jksprattler/jennas-runbooks/DevOps/CI-CD/jekyll-s3-actions.md

 ### High-level Overview - Traffic Flow
 ![jekyll-web-flow](/images/jekyll-web-flow.jpg)
 - Mobile and Desktop broswers are supported by the Jekyll website
-- AWS Route 53 performs DNS resolution for [jennasprattler.com](https://jennasprattler.com/) or [www.jennasprattler.com](https://www.jennasprattler.com/)
+- AWS Route 53 performs DNS resolution for [jennasprattler.com](https://jennasprattler.com/) and [www.jennasprattler.com](https://www.jennasprattler.com/)
 - AWS CloudFront CDN serves up any cached content of your website from one of its Edge Locations closest to you
 - AWS Certificate Manager hosts the SSL Certificate for your website which gets assigned to your CloudFront CDN encrypting all user traffic
 - AWS S3 Bucket hosts all of your website files where the CloudFront CDN retrieves anything that it doesn't have cached on its Edge Location